datasilvia/data-cleaning-pandas/README.md

 Throughout the project, we have used Python programming and the Pandas library to implement these data cleaning techniques:
 - Handling null values.

-We used .fillna() to manage null valeus, replacing them with "not specified" or "unknown".
+We used .fillna() to manage null values, replacing them with "not specified" or "unknown".
 - Dropping columns.

 We dropped the columns that were not necessary for our analysis
 - Removing duplicated data.
 - Manipulating strings.
 - Applying Regex.

 We used Regular Expressions (Regex) to eliminate some characters in the data, such as special symbols.
 We also made a research on the patterns which might be relevant for some columns on this particular dataset (like patterns in  activity descriptions, etc.).
 - Formatting the data